 So, kind of always has to have this level of acceptance when you're being given the Propofol, to put you under.
 You always have to have a level of, "Alright, this is what's happening.
 If I don't wake up, I don't wake up."

 Claire: And nowadays it's easy peasy lemon squeeze, but when I was a kid it was terrifying.
 And so I've had 36 surgeries in my life-

 Claire: So every single time, or every single time, and I'm such a stubborn little brat, but I always refused to get the pre-drugs.
 But most people go into surgery already drugged up on crazy-

 Claire: Cushy drugs, so that they're all happy, and blissed out.
 But I was too stubborn, and so I always refused to go on the comfy drugs.
 So I had to actually deal with being freaked out, and paranoid.
 And so that actually helps me a lot, because I got really good at being able to flip the switch really fast.

 Dustin: Was that a conscious decision?
 Was it, "I don't want to go on the cushy drugs, because I want to learn how to deal with this?"

 Claire: Kind of.
 It was the, "I don't want to go on the cushy drugs, because I want to be aware, and present when I go under."
-I didn't like not being aware, and present when I went under.
+I didn't like not being aware and present when I went under.
 Because I felt ...
-I mean it's interesting, but I kind of felt I wouldn't be as invested in staying awake, or waking up afterwards.
+I mean it's interesting, but I kind of felt I wouldn't be as invested in staying awake or waking up afterward.